bioimagesuiteweb/bisweb/doc/README.md

 [EMSCRIPTEN]:http://kripken.github.io/emscripten-site/
 [EIGEN]:http://eigen.tuxfamily.org/index.php?title=Main_Page

-This is the "initial" file of the BioImage Suite Web _developer_ documentation.
-It contains instructions for configuring and building the software.
+This document  contains instructions for configuring BioImage Suite Web as well as some information on its background and motivation.

-BioImage Suite Web (BisWeb) is a web-based medical image analysis suite primarily geared towards Neuroimaging Analysis.
+BioImage Suite Web (BisWeb) is a web-based medical image analysis tool primarily geared towards processing neural images.
 We gratefully acknowledge support from the [NIH Brain Initiative](https://www.braininitiative.nih.gov/) under grant R24 MH114805 (Papademetris X. and Scheinost D. PIs).
 A good overview of the software can be found
 [in slides from a presentation at the 2018 NIH Brain Initiative Meeting](web/images/BioImageSuiteWeb_NIHBrainInitiativeMeeting_April2018.pdf), which was the first public introduction of the software.

-The architecure of BioImage Suite Web is shown below:
+The architecture of BioImage Suite Web is shown below:

 ![BioImage Suite Web Software Architecture](figures/bisweb.png)
 ---

-As you can see this involves a mixture of JavaScript and C++ code with optional Python and Matlab wrappers.
+ BioImage Suite Web uses a mixture of JavaScript for the user interfaces and C++ for the image processing with optional Python and Matlab wrappers.
 Additional information about aspects of the software can be found in other files in this directory, such as:

-* Some background material on why we selected JavaScript as the primary language for Biomage Suite Web can be found in [WhyJS.md](WhyJS.md).
+* Some background material on why JavaScript is the primary language for Biomage Suite Web in [WhyJS.md](WhyJS.md).
-* We cover some aspects of JavaScript that are particularly relevant to our project in [AspectsofJS.md](AspectsOfJS.md).
+* Aspects of JavaScript that are particularly relevant to the project in [AspectsofJS.md](AspectsOfJS.md).
-* The next document is describing how to program using the base BioImage Suite Web Libraries in JS [BisWebJS.md](BisWebJS.md).
+* How to program using the base BioImage Suite Web Libraries in JS in [BisWebJS.md](BisWebJS.md).
-* The interface from JavaScript to WebAssembly is described in [FromJStoWASMAndBack.md](FromJStoWASMAndBack.md).
+* The interface from JavaScript to WebAssembly in [FromJStoWASMAndBack.md](FromJStoWASMAndBack.md).
-* We briefly touch on using the base BioImage Suite Web Libraries from Python in [BisWebPython.md](BisWebPython.md).
+* Using the base BioImage Suite Web libraries from Python in [BisWebPython.md](BisWebPython.md).
-* The same native libraries that work in Python can be accessed through Matlab.
-This interface is primitive but if you are curious/adventurous see [BisWebMatlab.md](BisWebMatlab.md).
-This is _unsupported code._ Use at your own risk!
+* Using the base BioImage Suite Web libraries from Matlab in[BisWebMatlab.md](BisWebMatlab.md).
+This code is primitive compared to the rest of the code base and more importantly is __unsupported__.
+Use at your own risk!
-* We discuss the module architecture in two separate documents
+* Descriptions of the module architecture in two separate documents
     - JavaScript: [ModulesInJS.md](ModulesInJS.md)
     - Python: [ModulesInPython.md](ModulesInPython.md).
-* Details about how the [Electron][ELECTRON] desktop applications are constructed can be found in the document [DesktopAppsWithElectron.md](DesktopAppsWithElectron.md).
+* Details about how the [Electron](https://electronjs.org/) desktop applications are constructed in [DesktopAppsWithElectron.md](DesktopAppsWithElectron.md).

 ---

 ## Setting up your Development Environment

-Having set the context we are now ready to begin.
 The goal of this section is to help the reader set up a proper software development environment.
-We use the following tools:
+BioImage Suite Web uses the following tools:

-* [_git_][GIT] : A popular version control system.
+* [__Git__](https://git-scm.com/) : A popular version control system.
-* [_node.js_][NODE.JS] : The command line JavaScript interpreter.
-This will also provide you with _npm_ which is the package manager that comes with node.js.
+* [__Node.js__](https://nodejs.org/en/) : The command line JavaScript interpreter.
+Packaged with __npm__ which is the package manager that comes with node.js.
-* [_gulp_][GULP]: A tool to automate JavaScript development.
+* [__Gulp__](https://gulpjs.com/): An automation tool designed to ease JavaScript build tasks.
-* [_webpack_][WEBPACK]: A tool that enables the use of node.js style modules in browser applications.
+* [__webpack__](https://webpack.js.org/): A packaging tool that enables Node.js style modules in browser applications.
-* [_mocha_][MOCHA]: A tool for regression testing.
+* [__Mocha__](https://mochajs.org/): A scripting library designed to automate regression testing.
-* [_jshint_][JSHINT]: "A tool that helps to detect errors and potential problems in your JavaScript code" (per the webpage!).
+* [__JSHint__](http://jshint.com/): "A tool that helps to detect errors and potential problems in your JavaScript code" (from the webpage).
-* [_jsdoc_][JSDOC]: A tool for code documentation.
+* [__JSDoc__](http://usejsdoc.org/): A parsing tool that generates documentation from comments in code.
-* [_electron_][ELECTRON]: A tool that allows the use of HTML/CSS/JS to create a desktop application.
+* [__Electron__](https://electronjs.org/): A tool that allows the use of HTML/CSS/JS to create a desktop application.

-You will also need a text editor.
-There are many many good text editors out there.
-If you have no prior experience you can try  Microsoft's [Visual Code](https://code.visualstudio.com/) editor.
-I personally use Emacs as the shortcut keystrokes are burned into memory from over 20 years of playing with this but Emacs is not the easiest editor to get started with.
+Editing code also requires a text editor.
+Users with no prior experience may want to try Microsoft's [Visual Code](https://code.visualstudio.com/) editor.
+I personally use [Emacs](https://www.gnu.org/software/emacs/) as the shortcut keystrokes are burned into memory from over 20 years of playing with this but Emacs is not the easiest editor to get started with.

-All of the tools above have extensive online documentation which we will not replicate here.
-We will instead adopt a "recipe"-based approach moving from example to example (with minimal explanations) and assume that the interested reader can find additional information online.
+More information about each of these tools may be found in the links contained in this section.

 ### Aside: If you are using Microsoft Windows

 The instructions in this documents are primarily for Linux (Ubuntu) and secondarily MacOS.
 These are Unix-y operating systems with a common set of commandline tools and package managers which make life a little easier.

-If you are developing on a Microsoft Windows machine (as is the primary author of this document), we strongly recommend compiling/building BioImage Suite Web using the Ubuntu distribution available from the Windows Store.
-This is part of the [Windows Subsystem for Linux(WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-WSL has been an amazing addition to Windows as of 2016 (or so).
-This will simplify your life immensely.
-See also [https://github.com/QMonkey/wsl-tutorial](https://github.com/QMonkey/wsl-tutorial) and also the section [ Microsoft Windows and WSL](#Microsoft-Windows-and-WSL) at the end of this document for more details.
+If you are developing on a Windows machine, we strongly recommend compiling/building BioImage Suite Web using the Ubuntu distribution available from the Windows Store as of 2016.
+This is part of the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and will simplify your life immensely.
+See also [https://github.com/QMonkey/wsl-tutorial](https://github.com/QMonkey/wsl-tutorial) and also the section [ Microsoft Windows and WSL](#Microsoft-Windows-and-WSL) at the end of the document for more details.

 ---

-### Installing GIT
+### Installing Git

-The first step is to install git.
-On Linux and Mac this might already be installed on your system so test using ``git --version`` (see below).
-For MS-windows please go to the [Git Webpage][GIT] and download the appropriate installer.
-This will also install a bash command line shell which we will use for all command line operations in Windows.
-On MacOS/Linux you can use the built-in command line bash shell and git as supplied by your system.
+Git may already be installed on Linux and Mac. ``which git`` will  return the path for Git if it is installed, or an error message otherwise.
+For MS-Windows please see [this page](https://git-scm.com/download/win).
+This will also install a bash command line shell which can be used in the same way as a standard bash shell (the shell that ships with MacOS and Linux).

 To test that git is correctly installed type:

     git --version

-If you get a reasonable answer (e.g. ``git version ...``) then git is properly installed.
+If it returns a descriptive answer (e.g. ``git version ...``) then Git is properly installed.

 ### Installing Node.js

-I recommend that you download Node.js from the [Node.js webpage][NODE.JS] (download the latest stable version which should be 8.9.x or newer).
-You may need to add the directory that the executables ``node`` and ``npm`` are to your path.
+It it recommended the install the latest version of Node.js from the [Node.js webpage](https://nodejs.org/en/) (download the latest stable version which should be 8.9.x or newer).
+The ``node`` and ``npm`` binary may need to be added to ``PATH``.

-To test type
+To test a correct installation type

     node -v

-If you get something like ``v8.9.0`` as output then node is correctly installed.
+If it returns a descriptive answer, e.g. ``v8.9.0``, then Node is correctly installed.

 ### Setting up

-Once you have both git and node set up you can install the rest of the tools as follows.
-Open a bash console (on Windows use the Git Bash console) and type (On MacOS/Linux use __sudo npm install__ ...)
+Once both Git and Node are set up, install the rest of the tools as follows: on MacOS or Linux open a terminal and type

     sudo npm install -g gulp mocha jsdoc jshint webpack webpack-cli

+or on Windows type

+    npm install -g gulp mocha jsdoc jshint webpack webpack-cli

-These operations (which will take some time) will install the core tools.
-Please note that the '-g' flag stands for 'global', i.e. these modules are installed in the global package directory (e.g. /usr/local/node_modules) as opposed to your local package directory, hence the need for ``sudo`` or elevated access.
-Should you get an error simply re-run the same command (sometimes there are server timeouts) until it is complete.
-On MS-Windows skip ''sudo''.
-At this point you are set to go.
+This will install the core
+tools.
+Please note that the '-g' flag stands for 'global', i.e. these modules are installed in the global package directory (e.g. /usr/local/node_modules) as opposed to the local package directory.
+If there is an error or the server times out, simply re-run the same command until it is complete.

-Next install electron and its associated tools.
-As of April 2018 there is bug in the electron installer which requires a more complex command.
-To do this enter
+Next install Electron and its associated tools.
+As of April 2018 there is bug in the electron installer which requires a more complex command:

      sudo npm install -g electron --unsafe-perm=true --allow-root sudo npm install -g electron-packager

-Your JS development environment is now complete.
+The JS development environment is now complete.

 ## Building and Running BioImage Suite Web

-_Note_: BioImage Suite Web (right now) is compiled/packaged in directories inside the source tree.
-One day we might change this (though npm putting node_modules inside your package sort of makes this unavoidable).
-You will eventually have a source tree will acquire two extra directories as follows:
+BioImage Suite Web is currently compiled/packaged in directories inside the source tree.
+One day this might change, though npm putting node_modules inside your package sort of makes this unavoidable.
+Eventually have the source tree will acquire two extra directories as follows:

-* node_modules -- the location of dependent node_modules.
-This will be populated by npm
+* node_modules — The location of dependent node_modules.
+This will be populated by npm.
-* build -- the core build directory
+* build — The core build directory.
-    - build/wasm -- the build directory for the web assembly code (You can move this out if your prefer).
-The key output files, however, will be redirected to the build directory so that webpack can find them
+    - build/wasm — The build directory for the WebAssembly code.
+You can move this out if your prefer; however, the key output files will be redirected to the build directory so that webpack can find them.
-    - build/dist -- the output directory for zip files or packaged electron applications
+    - build/dist — The output directory for ``.zip`` files or packaged Electron applications.
-    - build/cpp -- this is where the native libraries (optional) for accessing the C++ code from Python and Matlab will be built.
+    - build/cpp — (optional) This is where the native libraries for accessing the C++ code from Python and Matlab will be built.
-    - build/web -- the output directory for creating the final web-applications and associated .css,.html files etc.
+    - build/web — The output directory for creating the final web-applications and associated ``.css``, ``.html`` files etc.

-The rest of the directories in your source tree are
+The rest of the directories in the source tree are:

-* compiletools -- scripts and configuration files to help with compiling
+* compiletools — Scripts and configuration files to help with compiling.
-* config -- configuration files for webpack, jsdoc etc.
+* config — Configuration files for webpack, JSDoc etc.
-* cpp -- The C++ code
+* cpp — C++ code.
-* doc -- the directory containing this and other documentation files
+* doc — Directory containing this and other documentation files.
-* js -- the directory containing all js code
+* js — Directory containing all js code
-* lib -- a directory containing js external libraries (and some css/html) that are not distributed via npm or are customized in some way
+* lib — Directory containing js external libraries and some css/html that are either not distributed via npm or are customized in some way.
-* matlab -- the directory containing the fairly primitive matlab wrapper code
+* matlab — Directory containing the primitive Matlab wrapper code.
-* python -- the directory containing the python code
+* python — Directory containing the Python code.
-* test -- the directory containing the regression tests and data
+* test — Directory containing the regression tests and data.
-* various -- miscellaneous files
+* various — Miscellaneous files.
-    - various/download -- versions of Emscripten (this is a skeleton version) and Eigen (see below) for installation.
+    - various/download — Versions of Emscripten (this is a skeleton version) and Eigen for installation.
-    - various/wasm -- pre-built version of the wasm-related JS files to expedite getting started.
-These can be copied to `build/wasm` to eliminate the need to compile C++ to Web Assembly (at least initially).
-We update these periodically.
+    - various/wasm — Pre-built version of the Wasm-related JS files to expedite getting started.
+These can be copied to `build/wasm` to eliminate the need to compile C++ to Web Assembly.
+These are updated periodically though so to use up-to-date code they will have to be recompiled.
-    - various/config -- configuration files for Emacs, Bash and Visual Studio Code that you find useful.
+    - various/config — Configuration files for Emacs, Bash and Visual Studio Code that may be useful.
-* web -- the directory containing the html/css files for the web and desktop applications.
-This also contains the configuration files for Electron desktop applications
+* web — The directory containing the ``.html`` /``.css`` files for the web and desktop applications.
+This also contains the configuration files for Electron desktop applications.

 In addition there are two key files that live in the main directory

-* package.json -- the package description file for npm that captures the dependencies of our software (and its companion file package-lock.json)
+* ``package.json`` — The package description file for npm that lists the dependencies of our software.
+Generates a companion file, ``package-lock.json``
-* gulpfile.js  -- the configuration file for gulp
+* ``gulpfile.js``  — The configuration file for Gulp.

 ### Getting the BioImage Suite Web code